VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Custom Fields

 Custom fields let you add extra properties to predefined collections like `Posts` or `Comments`.
-In the `custom_fields.js` file, we're adding a new `color` property to posts, and making it insertable, editable, and viewable by any member of the `default` user group (in other words, regular users):
+In the `custom_fields.js` file, we're adding a new `color` property to posts, and making it insertable, editable, and viewable by any member of the `members` user group (in other words, regular users):

 ```js
 import Posts from "meteor/nova:posts";